 - The acetate is released into your bloodstream, and replaces fat as a source of fuel.

-- The alcohol also reduces testosterone levels.
+- The alcohol consumed reduces testosterone levels which inhibits fat loss.

 Alcohol Makes You Eat More

 The combination of alcohol and a high-calorie foods creates an even bigger problem as alcohol works to stimulate your appetite.
 The word aperitif is French in origin and refers to the alcoholic drink taken before meals to increase your appetite and has been a tradition for hundreds of years.
 A Canadian study showed that an aperitif increased calorie intake far more than a carbohydrate-based drink .
 Many other studies have validated this and the bottom line is that you will always eat more when you consume alcohol with your meals.